checkmarx-ltd/cx-flow/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added documentation for new/changed functionality in this PR (if applicable).  *If documentation is a Wiki Update, please indicate desired changes within PR MD Comment*
 - [ ] All active GitHub checks for tests, formatting, and security are passing
 - [ ] The correct base branch is being used
+- [ ] Verified that SCA and SAST scan results are as expected